Introduction

 This public documentation is focused on:

-- product overview and design intent
+- project overview and design intent

 - subsystem architecture